 We exist to build a great city through the gospel of Jesus Christ for the glory of God.
 We do this by cultivating communities of Spirit-led followers of Jesus that enjoy God, redemptively engage the city, and reach the world.

 Downtown Cornerstone is primarily a people, not a place.
-At DCC there is no religiosity, no pretension, and no empty ritual; only real people, asking real questions, worshiping the real God.
-We gather together on Sundays at 10:00AM to worship through song, the preached Word, and the Lord's Supper.
+We are real people, asking real questions, worshiping the real God.
+We gather together on Sundays to worship through song, the preached Word, and the Lord's Supper.
 Dress is informal.
 We are a diverse group of people with many different tastes and backgrounds.
 Whether you already follow Jesus or are seeking to know what that means, you can expect to receive a warm welcome.

-Children of all ages are welcome to sit in the main gathering with their parent or caretaker.
-Cornerstone Kids is provided for children ages one year to six years old.
-Also, a comfortable nursing area is available for nursing mothers.
-All of the volunteers are well-known, trained and have undergone a thorough background check.
+Cornerstone Kids is provided for children ages six months to eight years old.
+Children of all ages are also welcome to sit in the main gathering with their parent or caretaker.
+A comfortable nursing area is available for nursing mothers.
+All of the volunteers are well-known, trained and have undergone thorough background checks.